PerryAsleep/StepManiaLibrary/StepManiaLibrary/docs/TransitionControls.md

 ### `StepsPerTransitionMin`

 Number (integer) type.
-The minimum number of steps that should occur before between transitions.
+The minimum number of steps that should occur between transitions.
 Higher values result in less frequent transitions.

 ### `StepsPerTransitionMax`

 Number (integer) type.
-The maximum number of steps that should occur before between transitions.
+The maximum number of steps that should occur between transitions.
 Lower values will prevent longer sections with no transitions.

 ### `MinimumPadWidth`